-Couples may apply for a marriage license online, in-person or by mail.
+Application: No appointment is necessary.
+The fee to apply is $72.
+Couples may apply for a marriage license online, in-person, or by mail.
 Both parties must sign the application before a deputy auditor (or a notary public if the application is by mail).
 A marriage license will be given to the parties upon receipt of the completed marriage application and fee.
-There is a mandatory 3-day waiting period.
-All applications must be made at least 3 days prior to the marriage.
-Marriage license is valid for 60 days when performed in the State of Washington.
-No appointment to apply is necessary.
+All applications must be made at least three days prior to the marriage.
+A marriage license is valid 60 days if the marriage is performed in the State of Washington.

 Kitsap County District Court at (360) 337-7033 for more information.

 All marriage records are a matter of public record.
-The one exception to this is for those enrolled in Washington State's
+The one exception is for those enrolled in Washington State's

 Address Confidentiality program.
-Once a license has been recorded, it cannot be "unrecorded."
-If you happen to need copies of your marriage licenses you may visit us in person or mail your copy request form to the
+Once a license is recorded, it cannot be "unrecorded."
+If you need copies of your marriage license, visit us in person or mail your copy request form to the

 Kitsap County Auditor's Office.